opsi-org/documentation/README.md

 ### Create PDF/HTML docu

-The docu the can be build with the script `make-books.sh` in tools.
+The documentation then is built with the script `make-books.sh` in tools.
 This script uses python 3.

 ```shell
 ./tools/make-books.sh -l <LANGUAGE> -m -n <DOCUMENT>